A molar pregnancy is an unsuccessful pregnancy, where the placenta and foetus do not form properly, and a baby does not develop.

 There are two main types of molar pregnancy, depending on the balance of chromosomes in the egg.
 These are:

-- partial moles, when some normal placental tissue forms along with an abnormal foetus, but the foetus does not survive longer than three months
+- partial moles – when some abnormal placental tissue forms along with some abnormal foetus; the foetus cannot develop into a baby

 In very rare cases, a twin pregnancy can include a normal foetus and a mole.